feathr-ai/feathr/docs/concepts/feature-generation.md

 ## Generating Features to Online Store

 User could utilize feature generation to pre-compute and materialize pre-defined features to online and/or offline storage.
 This is a common practice when the feature transformation is computation intensive.

-Examples:
+For example:
 ```python
 client = FeathrClient()
 redisSink = RedisSink(table_name="nycTaxiDemoFeature")